naibarn/SmartSpec/.smartspec-docs/workflows/generate_spec_from_prompt.md

 Typical flow:

-1. You describe the feature in Thai or English in a single prompt.
+1. You describe the feature in a single prompt.
-2. The workflow analyses the prompt + project context and decides:
+2. The workflow analyses the prompt and project context and decides:
    - which category to use (e.g. `ecommerce`, `miniapp`, `admin`),
    - how many specs are needed (1–3 by default, up to 5 with a flag),
    - unique `spec-id`s for each spec.